aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 received from the internal storage layer.
 The service manages keys and cryptographic operations so that sources and destinations do not need to, as the data is encrypted and decrypted at the boundaries of the service (i.e., before the data is delivered to a destination).
-By default, delivery streams do not have SSE enabled.
+By default, delivery streams have SSE enabled with an AWS-owned key.

 The Key Management Service keys (KMS keys) used for SSE can either be AWS-owned or customer-managed.
 AWS-owned KMS keys are created, owned and managed by AWS for use in